carissalow/rapids/docs/migrating-from-old-versions.md

       In the future, you will not have to change your raw data; you will be able to just change column mappings/values in the data stream's `format.yaml` file.

 ??? danger "We introduced multiple time zones"
+      You can now process data from participants that visited multiple time zones.
 The default is still a single time zone (America/New_York).
 See how to handle [multiple time zones](../setup/configuration/#multiple-timezones)

 ??? danger "The keyword `multiple` is now `infer`"
       When processing data from smartphones, RAPIDS allows you to [infer](../setup/configuration/#participant-files) the OS of a smartphone by using the keyword `multiple` in the `[PLATFORM]` key of participant files.
 Now RAPIDS uses `infer` instead of `multiple` Nonetheless, `multiple` still works for backward compatibility.